Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 -------------------

 MeshUpdater.UpdateModels():
 For every entry in ModelChoiceDictionary that is true, the ModelScanner.py is used to get each subfolder.
-This is because of the way the hierarchy is currently set up in the roboy_models github repository.
+This is to find the mesh folder because of the way the hierarchy is currently set up in the roboy_models github repository.
-Now every link to the subfolders is given to the ModelDownloader.py, together with the m_PathToBlender and the path to where to store the downloaded models.
-This is done for visual and collision models.
+Now every link to the visual and collision folders inside the subfolder is given to the ModelDownloader.py, together with the m_PathToBlender and the path to where to store the downloaded models.

 ModelDownloader.py is again scanning the source code, but this time not for folders, but for files with the .dae or .stf extension.